What to know about the Justice Department’s Jeffrey Epstein files - WTOP News

 The law, dubbed the Epstein Files Transparency Act, mandates the Justice Department to release all unclassified documents and investigative materials, including files relating to immunity deals and internal communications about whom to charge or investigate.

-The transcripts that will be released after Friday’s ruling by a Florida federal judge could shed more light on federal prosecutors’ decision not to go forward with their case from two decades ago.
+The transcripts could shed more light on federal prosecutors’ decision not to go forward with their case from two decades ago.
 It’s not known when the transcripts will be made public.

 What isn’t authorized for release under the law?